-If you're using CloudFront to distribute your content, you can use Amazon Route 53 to route queries to CloudFront when you're using CloudFront alternate domain names (such as example.com) must match an alternate domain name in the CloudFront distribution.
+If you're using CloudFront to distribute your content, you can use Amazon Route 53 to route queries to your CloudFront distribution.
+The name of your Amazon Route 53 hosted zone (such as example.com) must match an alternate domain name in the CloudFront distribution.
 You cannot route queries to the CloudFront domain name for your distribution (such as d111111abcdef8.cloudfront.net).
 The following procedure assumes that you have already registered the applicable domain names.

 Create your CloudFront distribution, and add one or more alternate domain names (example.com, www.example.com) to the distribution.
 For more information, see the following topics in the Amazon CloudFront Developer Guide:

-If you want to route queries both for an alternate domain name that is the root domain (example.com) and for one or more subdomains (www.example.com, product-name.example.com) to your CloudFront distribution, you only need to create one hosted zone.
+If you want to route queries both for an alternate domain name that is the root domain (example.com) and for one or more subdomains (www.example.com, product-name.example.com) to your CloudFront distribution, you only need to create a hosted zone for the root domain.

 If you want to route queries for more than one alternate domain name that is the root domain, for example, the domain name and various misspellings of your domain name (example.com, ex-ample.com), create one hosted zone for each root domain name.
 You must register each domain name that you want to use.